 “I am producing/hosting the show on a part-time basis to give back to the community in my home country and other fellow Ethiopian-Americans here in the USA,” says Solomon.
 The show has gained a wide following in Ethiopia and draws viewers from a variety of demographics, largely because of the show’s easy-to-understand explanation of how things work.

 Solomon is also writing a book in his native language on—of course—science and technology.
 “The book will be a one-of-a-kind Amharic publication with the aim of reaching a population of 90+ million.
 It will cover science and technology from a different perspective—through history, major events, the present, and the future,” he says.
 “Also, as a black writer, I will include black people’s contribution, and a discussion about why Africa is lagging behind.”

 As a naturalized citizen of the United States, Solomon is passionate about his adopted country’s leadership in both science and technology, and takes great pleasure in sharing this enthusiasm with his country of origin.
 “The publication of my book will kill two birds with one stone for me,” he says.
 At this writing, the book is about 80 percent complete, with a projected length of 350 pages.

 Quite an undertaking for someone who works full time as a senior consultant for Deloitte.
 Solomon credits his time at GW with preparing him for his consulting career and his commensurate technology pursuits.
 He was initially attracted to the university because of its historical significance and its location near the nation’s capital.
-“GW boasts such accomplished alumni as U.S. Secretary of State Colin Powell, actress Kerry Washington, and FBI founding director J. Edgar Hoover,” he says, “and I am inspired to be part of that great family.” —Mary Follin
+“GW boasts such accomplished alumni as U.S. Secretary of State Colin Powell and actress Kerry Washington,” he says, “and I am inspired to be part of that great family.” —Mary Follin